Mewing: Learn Proper Tongue Posture

 Keep Teeth Lightly Together

 Not clenched—just lightly touching or hovering close to one another (the "butterfly touch").
+This prevents jaw tension while supporting the mewing position.

 Step 4